Platform Features

 Before RevoField, these were just the cost of running an electrical business.
 They don't have to be.

-Your tech finds a 100A panel that needs upgrading to 200A and calls the office for a price.
+Your tech finds a panel that needs upgrading and calls the office for a price.
 The office calls back an hour later.
-By then the homeowner has already called another company.
-Build professional on-site quotes from pre-loaded materials and labor rates and close the job while you're still there.
+By then the homeowner has called another company.
+With RevoField, your techs build and send estimates from the field.
+The customer reviews and approves through the portal.

-Built around how electricians actually work — from service calls and panel upgrades to multi-day commercial jobs and new construction.
+Built around how electrical contractors actually work — from service calls and panel upgrades to recurring maintenance and emergency dispatch.

 RevoField is built offline-first for exactly the places electricians work — windowless electrical rooms, underground conduit runs, server closets, commercial basements.
-Your techs run through safety checklists, log work, and capture photos without needing a single bar of signal.
+Your techs complete checklists, upload photos, add job notes, and check in/out without needing a signal.
 Everything syncs automatically when they're back in range.

 Real questions we hear from electrical companies before they sign up.